idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Depending on your language pairs and subject fields, there are multiple dictionaries, glossaries, corpora, terminology banks, concordancers, etc. available online.
 Listing them is beyond the scope of this document.

 Here’s just one: [MagicSearch.com](http://magicsearch.org/) is a multilingual metasearch engine which allows you to search multiple sources (dictionaries, corpora, machine translation engines, concordancers, search engines) with a single click.
 Select a language pair and submit a search (select the same source and target language for monolingual searches).
 MagicSearch will display a single scrollable page with multiple sources.
-You can click on each source button as it changes its colour (=loads) to move to the respective source.
+You can click on each source button as it changes its color (=loads) to move to the respective source.
 MagicSearch remembers the language pair you selected the next time you visit the site (using a cookie).

-Tip: Set “One page results” to OFF, to speed up queries.
+Tip: Set “One-page results” to OFF, to speed up queries.
 Click on the gear to select which resources to use (and hide the others), and reorder them as you see fit.
 MagicSearch is also available as a browser extension.

 ## Project management|Invoicing

-Project management tools don't have to be translation-specific, although it may help.
+Project management tools don’t have to be translation-specific, although it may help.
 Also, depending on your country of residence and tax requirements, you can use different more general invoicing tools.

 [Protemos](https://protemos.com/)